 Lifelong learning and knowledge exchange

-The UBC Sustainable Cities Commission established Baltic Smart Water Hub to manage one of the key specialization fields defined by the UBC Action Programme 2016–2020.
-Baltic Smart Water Hub is executed in the form of multifunctional online portal connecting water experts in the region.
-Materials, tools and showcased good practice examples made available through the Hub concentrate on a broad array of water-related issues such as wastewater treatment, storm water management, fresh water solutions, river-basin and lake areas management.
+The Baltic Smart Water Hub is a multifunctional online portal aiming at connecting water experts in the region.
+The Hub provides most recent good practices, technical solutions and tools on a broad array of water-related issues such as wastewater treatment, storm water management, fresh water solutions, river-basin and lake areas management.

 Outputs targeted at smart energy management